 Step back in time at Kanda Myojin Shrine

 Also called Kanda Shrine, the cultural site provides a peaceful retreat from the crowded streets of Akihabara.
-As you pass the electronic shops in the area, you’ll eventually see the bluish-green two-storey Torii gates marking the entrance to the shrine.
+As you pass the electronic shops in the area, you’ll eventually see the bluish-green two-story Torii gates marking the entrance to the shrine.
 Enter to explore the pavilion and marvel at the interesting roof designs and the large Daikokuten statue.

-It’s not the biggest tourist attraction but locals frequent the spot.
-The shrine is open every day of the week and admission is free.
+The shrine is not the area’s biggest tourist attraction, but locals frequent the spot.
+Kanda Myojin Shrine is open every day of the week, and admission is free.

 Collect souvenirs from the vending machines at Gachapon Kaikan